rehanpathan650/GSAP/README.md

-Here’s a clean and beginner-friendly **README.md** that explains the concepts used in your code (GSAP, ScrollTrigger, timelines, etc.).
-It’s structured so someone can understand your project and learn from it.

----

 ## 📌 GSAP + ScrollTrigger Practice Project

 This project is a simple playground to learn **GSAP animations**, **timelines**, and **ScrollTrigger**.
 It includes examples of element animations, stagger effects, repeat & yoyo, and scroll-based animations with pinning.